vforvarun/cloudformation-stack-toolkit/README.md

   --help  Show this message and exit.

 Commands:
-  describe-stack          List the status and drift status of a particular... detect-stack-drift      Trigger drift detect for a particular stack detect-stack-drift-all  Trigger drift detect of all stacks list-stacks             List the status and drift status of all stacks
+  describe-stack          List the status and drift status of a particular stack detect-stack-drift      Trigger drift detect for a particular stack detect-stack-drift-all  Trigger drift detect of all stacks list-stacks             List the status and drift status of all stacks